roundcube/roundcubemail-helpdocs/README.md

 Translating
 -----------

-Volunteers who want to help translating the online help files into another language, please fork this repository and add a folder with your language (e.g. `pt_BR`) and copy the source files from `en_US` into it.
-Once finished, send us a pull request via github.
+Volunteers who want to help translating the online help files into another language, please [fork][github-fork] this repository and add a folder with your language (e.g. `pt_BR`) and copy the source files from `en_US` into it.
+Once finished, send us a [pull request][github-pull] via github.

 License